VoltDB/voltdb/examples/json-sessions/README.md

 VoltDB Examples come with a run.sh script that sets up some environment and saves some of the typing needed to work with Java clients.
 It should be fairly readable to show what is precisely being run to accomplish a given task.

 1. Make sure "bin" inside the VoltDB kit is in your path.
-2. Type "./run.sh srccompile" to compile the client and build a jarfile of procedures.
+2. Type "voltdb create" to start an empty, single-node VoltDB server.
-3. Type "voltdb create" to start an empty, single-node VoltDB server.
+3. Type "sqlcmd < ddl.sql" to load the schema and the jarfile of procedures into VoltDB.
-4. Type "sqlcmd < ddl.sql" to load the schema and the jarfile of procedures into VoltDB.
+4. Type "./run.sh client" to run the client code.

-5. Type "./run.sh client" to run the client code.
+Note that the downloaded VoltDB kits include pre-compiled stored procedures and client code as jarfiles.
+To run the example from a source build, it may be necessary to compile the Java source code by typing "run.sh jars" before step 3 above.
+Note that this step requires a full Java JDK.

 run.sh actions